jtanaeki/RideXpress/README.md

 ## Setting Up Local Environment

 These instructions will help you set up a local development environment, run the project on your machine for development and testing purposes, and deploy it on a live system.
 See [Deployment](https://github.com/jtanaeki/RideXpress/blob/main/README.md#deployment) for notes on how to deploy the project.
-See [Contributing](https://github.com/jtanaeki/RideXpress/blob/main/README.md#contributing) in order to contribute to this repository.
+See [Contributing](https://github.com/jtanaeki/RideXpress/blob/main/README.md#contributing) for notes on how to contribute to this repository.

 ## Deployment